 PUBLIC COMMENT SUMMARY: At the time of publication, staff had received numerous contacts from the public in the form of letters, emails and phone calls.
-A total of 503 contacts were received prior to publication of this report, 459 in opposition and 44 in support.
+A total of 240 contacts were received prior to publication of this report, 214 in opposition and 26 in support.
 General reason's for opposition include lack of recreation areas, need for open space, devalue homes, overcrowding of the community; impact on infrastructure; environmentally toxic land; additional housing is not needed; amendment may be invalid; too many existing vacancies in the area, developer will degrade the quality of life; too much traffic, pollution, increased school class size, and detrimental to the wildlife that inhabits the area; additional units will be too close to existing units; roads will surround my units; many bought property for the golf course and open space view, do not want change.
 The few comments in support feel the development will be well planned have economic benefits, County could use taxes, jobs would be created and the area would be cleaned up.

 Staff met with the Second Coalition Against Mizner Development on November 9, 2010 where they submitted copies of Petitions of 14 communities, which abut the golf course, in opposition to the development.
 Their documents indicate opposition in 892 households.
 On January 5, 2011 a revised document was submitted to the Zoning Division with signed resolutions from 20 communities, with 2,185 households in opposition to the proposed request.
-On February 28, 2011 the Coalitions submitted an email with an updated petition of 2,800 households in opposition.
 Additionally staff received an email that the Boca Del Mar Master Improvement Association voted against the proposed development on Wednesday December 8, 2010.